hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

  */
  message PrismBlock {
   reserved 1; // Represents the version of the block.
-Deprecated repeated SignedPrismOperation operations = 2; // A signed operation, necessary to post anything on the blockchain.
+Deprecated repeated SignedPrismEvent events = 2; // A signed event, necessary to post anything on the blockchain.
   }

-// A signed operation, necessary to post anything on the blockchain. message SignedPrismOperation {
+// A signed event, necessary to post anything on the blockchain. message SignedPrismEvent {
-  string signed_with = 1; // The key ID used to sign the operation; it must belong to the DID that signs the operation. bytes signature = 2; // The actual signature.
+  string signed_with = 1; // The key ID used to sign the event, it must belong to the DID that signs the event. bytes signature = 2; // The actual signature.
-  PrismOperation operation = 3; // The operation that was signed.
+  PrismEvent event = 3; // The event that was signed.
 }

-// The possible events affecting the blockchain. message PrismOperation {
+// The possible events affecting the blockchain. message PrismEvent {
   // https://github.com/input-output-hk/atala-prism-sdk/blob/master/protosLib/src/main/proto/node_models.proto
   //  reserved 3, 4; // fields used by an extension of the protocol.
 Not relevant for the DID method
-   // The actual operation.
+  // The actual event.
-  oneof operation {
+  oneof event {
     // Used to create a public DID.
     ProtoCreateDID create_did = 1;